utdata/jedr-academy/README.md

 - [**JedR Training**](training/index.html): Tutorials focused on feats of skills instead of on specific packages.
 For instance, “How to manage dates” vs “How to use lubridate.”

+## Installation

 JedR Padawans can complete these lessons online through the provided links, without additional setup.
 For those who prefer working locally, you can [download the repo](https://github.com/utdata/jedr-academy) to Render each notebook directly on your machine.
 The notebooks are organized in the `/trials` and `/training` folders.

+### Packages

+Ensure that you have the following packages downloaded as they are required for JedR Academy to function properly.

+- tidyverse
+- gradethis

+### Quarto CLI

+Download [Quarto CLI](https://quarto.org/docs/get-started/) for your corresponding operating system.

+### Quarto-Live

+Once you open the repository, to use the `quarto-live` extension in your own documents, follow the steps below using a Quarto project as the working directory:

+- Open the terminal in RStudio.
+- Paste the following command: `quarto add r-wasm/quarto-live` and run it.
+- Follow the remaining prompts, and Quarto Live will be installed.

+For more information, check out the (quarto-live)[https://r-wasm.github.io/quarto-live/] documentation.

 ## Data sources